 New York has set an ambitious renewable portfolio standard that's among the best in the nation.
-After expanding their goal in 2015, the New York Public Service Commission established a requirement to derive at least 50% of it’s electricity from renewable sources by the year 2030.
-Not only is this a hefty percentage, but they’ve set an aggressive deadline, making New York’s RPS worthy of applause!
+In 2019, New York lawmakers established a requirement to derive at least 100% of its electricity from renewable sources by the year 2050.
+Not only is this a hefty percentage, but they’ve set an aggressive interim deadline of 50% by 2030, making New York’s RPS worthy of applause!

 New York’s RPS is critical to strong renewable energy policy.
 Utility companies aren't really all that gung-ho about you producing your own power.
 After all, it costs them money when you use less of their electricity.
 They also don’t naturally want to give you big payments for energy you're feeding back into the grid.
 The main reason the utilities are aiding your transition to lower electric bills and offering you incentives to put solar on your roof is because the state forces them to.
 If the utilities don't hit their RPS numbers, they have to pay large fees back to the state.

 In 2019, New York passed its new Renewable Portfolio Standard and saw fit to add a requirement of 6 gigawatts of solar generation by 2025.
 That's a HUGE goal, and very laudable, but the devil is in the detials.
 The new law gives the state until 2024 to craft a plan to meet that mandate.
 Uh, they're gonna need to work a little more quickly than that.

 Regardless of the late deadline to draft a plan, New York is going to try to meet that goal.
 As of the beginning of 2020, the state had exceeded 2 GW of installed solar, and with some carrots-and-sticks coming (hopefully) soon, will get to work on supporting the installation of the remaining 4 GW.
 It's not going to be easy, but it might just work.